Vasectomy in Tom Cats

 Vasectomy in tom cats offers a balance between sterilization and maintaining natural hormone production.
 It is an ideal choice for feral cat colony control, barn cats, and owners who prefer preserving testosterone-driven behaviors.
 However, it does not provide the health benefits associated with neutering.

-When to Choose Vasectomy:
+When to Choose a Vasectomy:

 ✔️ If you want population control without altering hormones